Discount Tire Will Acquire Tire Rack, This Could Be Good News for Consumers

 In the years before the pandemic, rubber prices were quite low, so rubber farmers simply tapped more trees to try to increase their family income.

 This has culminated in a worldwide shortage, and manufacturers of all kinds are scrambling to order as much as they can.
-Some believe that the merger of two large tire companies could help tire prices, including both all-season and winter tires.
+Some believe that the merger of two large tire companies could help tire prices, including both

 Could the merger make Discount Tire an even stronger company?

-While there is no end to the rubber shortage and high tire costs predicted in the near future, the acquisition of Tire Rack by Discount Tire could help the company have more leverage when it comes to negotiating with rubber manufacturers, according to The Drive.
+While there is no end to the rubber shortage and high tire costs predicted in the near future, the acquisition of Tire Rack by Discount Tire could help the company have more leverage when it comes to negotiating with rubber manufacturers, according to

 Larger companies have far more buying power than smaller ones, and they can often receive lower prices due to their large volume of purchases.